 Susannah Faulkner is an Erie, Pennsylvania native who started her training in ballet, modern, jazz, and hip-hop at Erie Bayfront Dance (now Erie Dance Theater) and Lake Erie Ballet.
 She is a graduate of the Pennsylvania Governor’s School for the Arts, as a ballet major, and attended various regional intensives and festivals.
 After performing, teaching, and choreographing for schools and companies in New York, Colorado, and England for a decade, she is now dancing with eMotion Arts Dance Co. in San Francisco and teaching master classes locally and nationally.
 Her passion for dance blends with her studies and work in public policy, politics, and activism holding a BA in Politics from Ithaca College and an MPA in Social Policy from the London School of Economics.

-In addition perform with eMotion Arts Dance Co, she is the newly appointed Managing Director for the company.
+In addition perform with eMotion Arts Dance Co, she is the newly appointed Assistant Director & Company Manager.

 Rachel “Shellie” Jew, a Bay Area native, received her early training at Marin Ballet under the direction of Cynthia Lucas, and attended summer intensives with American Ballet Theatre and Los Angeles Ballet.
 After graduating from UCLA, she returned to the Bay Area to study at the Alonzo King LINES Ballet Training Program, where she performed works by Sandrine Cassini, David Harvey, Gregory Dawson, Maurya Kerr, and Erik Wagner.
 Shellie has performed with Alameda Civic Ballet, dawsondancesf, Garrett + Moulton Productions, Peninsula Ballet Theatre, and ZiRu Dance.
 She joined eMotion Arts in February 2019.

 Angelica Velez is a current Honors student at the University of San Francisco, earning her BA in Performing Arts/Social Justice and a minor in Mathematics.
 She has performed works by Kara Davis, Hien Huynh/Courtney Hope, Nicole Klaymoon, Jennifer Polyocan, Dexandro Montalvo, Byb Chanel Bibene, Kao Vey Sebastian Saephanh, Eli Nelson, and Curtis Speck.
 She started her dance training as a young student at Albuquerque Academy in Albuquerque, New Mexico, where she also studied at Marshall Performing Arts Center and Keshet Center for the Arts.
 Angelica is a versatile mover with performing experience in ballet and contemporary styles, as well as jazz, hip-hop styles, and Philippine cultural dance.
 Her passion for somatic exploration and desire to learn about the human experience through movement shapes her choreographic work, colors her identity as an artist, and influences her as a world citizen.
-This is her first year dancing with Emotion Arts.
+Angelica is one of eMotion Arts' founding members.

 Haley Friend Wilson is a San Francisco Bay Area multidisciplinary performance artist.
 As a Choreographer, Haley has produced six original pieces of choreography with Dance Mission, Little oxes Theater, Beloved Festival, Pranam, Portland RawArtist Event, and Dance for a Change.
 She has performed at the San Francisco’s Grace Cathedral, SF How Weird, and SafeHouse Arts.
 In 2017 Haley was selected as an Emerging choreographer at Dance Mission’s Emerging Choreographers Showcase.
 Also in 2017, Haley co-directed, produced and performed in Dive, a Dance Film chosen for the 2017 SF Dance film festival.
 Haley received a BA in Dance from the University of Oregon.
-This is her first year dancing with Emotion Arts.
+Haley is one of eMotion Arts' founding members.

 John Bridenbeck (Musician) bio coming soon